 The presence of certain compounds in plants such as oxalates and phytic acid also cause decreased absorption of minerals such as calcium, zinc, iron, and manganese.

 While diets made with only plant products may not be ideal for dogs and cats, this isn’t because the plants themselves are bad for our pets.
 Dogs and cats require over 40 nutrients in their diets, all in different proportions.
-Some of these nutrients come from animals, others from plants, and together they balance the nutrition in the diet.
-When a diet is made with both plant and animal ingredients, and is formulated properly, this is called complementary nutrition.
+Some of these nutrients come from animals, others from plants, and together they complement one another and balance the nutrition in the diet.
+When a diet is made with both plant and animal ingredients, and is formulated properly, they form a complete and balanced diet.

 Types of plant-based diets